Eclipses-D/STEMLocked/README.md

 # React + Vite
+# Make sure to have node js installed!
 # ALSO PLEASE READ
 # TO GET THIS TO RUN ON YOUR MACHINE OPEN THE TERMINAL
 # THEN COPY THIS BELOW